 Our Environmental and Climate Change Policy

 |Our environmental focus areas|

 Carbon footprint report

-- Scope 1: Identifying and quantifying direct GHG emissions that will require reporting to the Department of Environment, Forestry and Fisheries, and be liable for the carbon tax.
+- Scope 1: Identifying and quantifying direct GHG emissions that will require reporting to the Department of Environment, Forestry and Fisheries and be liable for the carbon tax.
 Direct emissions include mobile fuel combustion (own fleet) and stationary fuel combustion (on-site equipment).

 - Scope 2 and 3:Understanding the primary sources of indirect GHG emissions contributing to the Group’s overall carbon footprint.
 Indirect emissions include purchased electricity, water supply and waste disposal.

-- Purchased electricity usage increased by 34.45%.
+- Purchased electricity usage decreased by 4.9%.

-- Employee awareness campaigns to encourage environmentally responsible behaviour.
+- A Group-wide utilities savings awareness programme and an employee awareness campaigns to encourage environmentally responsible behaviour.

 - Smart metering of electricity, water and key fuel usage tied to key performance indicators.